 Few stalks of kale/silverbeet or other green leafies

 Chop the garlic finely, and cut up the mushrooms into very small pieces (1/2 cm in size).
 Fry these up in the pan with olive oil on a medium heat, until they reduce down and are nice and soft – about 10 minutes.
 Add a squeeze of lemon juice and some salt and pepper.

 In the meantime, put the pasta on to boil and cook until firm but ready to eat.

-Slice a zuccini in long thin strips (you could also use carrot) and fry up in a separate pan.
+Slice a zuccini/carrot in long thin strips and fry up in a separate pan.

-When these have cooked, move to one side and fry up the strips of green leafies.
+When these have cooked, move to one side and fry up the rest of the veggies, then the strips of green leafies.

 Combine the pasta and mushroom ‘sauce’ in a bowl – stirring it through.
-Add the other ingredients, including some torn basil, some extra olive oil and a squeeze of lemon to taste.
+Add the other ingredients, including some torn basil, some extra olive oil, salt & pepper, and a squeeze of lemon to taste.